Coec0/tda367-JOKE/README.md

 Executive orders are tricky.
 The special thing about them is that there is always a drawback for the benefits.
 There are six executive orders, three for each political side.
 When used, you gain a large amount of points/votes for the corresponding party.
 Available executive orders:
-- Civil War (republican): Removes all democrat towers and gives a large number of politcal points
+- Civil War (republican): Removes all democrat towers and gives a large number of political points
 - Civil War (democrat): Removes all republican towers and gives a large number of politcal points
 - Declare War: Gives instant money, but purchasing towers are more expensive for a few rounds
 - Open Borders: More aliens are spawned in the coming waves (possibly more income)